He’ll tell you he’s “a pretty average guy.”

 What’s right for you?

-Spectrum Health Now provides three types of services to meet patient needs:
+The Spectrum Health app provides three types of virtual services to meet patient needs:

 On-Demand Care: Remote video or email visits, strictly for patients with low-acuity needs such as cough, cold, flu, headache, heartburn, allergies, bites or stings, back pain, nausea or vomiting, pink eye, rashes or hives, sinus issues, sprains and strains, or urinary problems.